 All of these things will contribute to keeping your cat healthy.
 But the most important factor here will be your kitty’s dinner.

-So what is the best cat food fro indoor cats?
+So what is the best cat food for indoor cats?

 Unlike dogs that can eat a wide range of foods, cats are obligate carnivores.

 This means that all felines—big and small—need meat to survive.
-All cat foods should have high quality animal protein as the primary ingredient, but this is especially true for indoor cat food.
+All cat food should have high-quality animal protein as the primary ingredient, but this is especially true for indoor cat food.

 A low carbohydrate diet is a key way to keep your indoor cat happy, fit, and healthy.

 A poor diet can lead to health problems such as obesity and diabetes, as well as issues with the skin, teeth, and urinary tract.

 What is the best diet for indoor cats?
 Let’s look at some healthy options for your feline friend!